 Suckling is an infantile behavior that usually makes an adult cat feel less anxious, just as it did when she was a baby.
 The behavior is akin to a grown human's thumb sucking.
 Your kitty will likely start by kneading a soft textile, then she'll lick, suck and chew on it.
-Some kitties don't do textiles; they suckle other cats and people -- which can cause skin irritation in the suckled party.
+Some kitties don't do textiles; they suckle other cats and people—which can cause skin irritation in the suckled party.

-Causes of Kitty Suckling
+Causes of cat suckling

-Early weaning might cause suckling compulsion.
-A mother cat will begin weaning her kittens starting at around 4 weeks of age.
+Early weaning might cause cat suckling compulsion.
+A mother cat will begin weaning her kittens starting at around four weeks of age.
 The process usually takes about two weeks.
 If she abruptly stops letting them nurse before or during this time, they may continue to seek out the comfort of nursing from her on you or other items, even if they're eating solid foods.
 This could continue into adulthood if the behavior isn't discouraged.

 Your adult cat is most prone to exhibiting suckling behaviors if she's under stress; she suckles to cope with it.
 It's not the same as compulsive suckling, necessarily.
 If your kitty's suckling isn't interfering with her daily activities or yours, no harm will come from letting her indulge in this behavior occasionally.

-Stress and boredom can promote suckling behavior.
 Use calming feline pheromone sprays to make her feel more at ease.
 Allow her access to a screened-in porch or give her some cat trees to climb so that she's physically and mentally stimulated during the day.
 Puzzle toys containing treats or kibble will engage her attention while you're gone.
 Spend plenty of time with her so she's not lonely and craving attention.
 Provide her with several hiding spots and high perches to escape to if guests visit or she gets annoyed at other pets.